Eco Escapes

 The fertile pastureland of Lancashire is dairy farming country where the county’s distinctive Lancashire cheese is made, while the coastal fringes of Morecambe Bay offer a mix of delicacies including fresh shellfish and salt marsh lamb.

-Farming is going through a period of change, but is still an important aspect of the local economy and the link between food producers and consumers remains intact, with a direct connection from field to fork.
+Farming is still an important aspect of the local economy and the link between food producers and consumers remains intact, with a direct connection from field to fork.

 Farmers, landowners and conservation organisations are working together closely to explore more sustainable farming methods while maintaining the region’s rich agricultural legacy to ensure rural Lancashire continues to thrive as a living landscape.